matumike22/HomeWave/README.md

 Build and run the Flutter app on your mobile device or emulator.

-Sign in with your Google account and start controlling and tracking the electric usage of your smart devices through the app.
+Sign in with your Google account and start controlling your smart devices through the app.